|Customer Service||1-(888)-301-2926 M-F 9am-5pm MSTemail@example.com|

 Usnea lichen (Usnea spp.), Elderflower (Sambucus nigra), Bee Propolis, Yarrow aerials (Achillea millefolium), Baptisia root (Baptisia tinctoria), Boneset aerials (Eupatorium perfoliatum), Hops strobiles (Humulus lupulus), Echinacea Purpurea root (Echinacea purpurea), Red Root (Ceanothus americanus), Calendula flower (Calendula officinalis)

-Vegetable glycerine, Rocky Mountain artesian spring water & organic gluten-free alcohol.
+Vegetable glycerine, Rocky Mountain artesian spring water & 190 proof organic wheat grain alcohol.

 * These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.